igorskyflyer/commoji/README.md

 ## 🤖 Features

-Commoji’s purpose is to transform the way developers communicate intent through commit messages – by blending semantic clarity with symbolic expressiveness.
+Commoji’s purpose is to transform the way developers communicate intent through commit messages – by blending semantic clarity with visual expressiveness.
 It's not just a tagging system; it’s a visual grammar for storytelling in code.

 <br>